system76/docs/_articles/install-ubuntu.md

 sudo apt install system76-driver-nvidia
 ```

-#### If 'nomodeset' Was Used
+#### If 'nouveau.modeset=0' Was Used

-The `nomodeset` modifier needs to be removed after installing the NVIDIA driver.
+The `nouveau.modeset=0` modifier should be made default if your machine has NVIDIA hardware.
 Please run this command to edit the startup options file:

 ```
 sudo gedit /etc/default/grub